bartek-blog/bartek-blog.github.io/_posts/2019-02-15-Train-Test-Model.markdown

 * What it means to build and train a model.
 * What __Linear Regression__ is.

-For now, let us tell you that in order to __build and train a model__ we will do the following five steps:
+For now, let us tell you that in order to __build and train a model__ we do the following five steps:
 1. Prepare data.
 2. Split data into train and test.
 3. Build a model.
 4. Fit the model to train data.
 5. Evaluate model on test data.

+But before we get there we will first:
-But first let's look at our dataset.
+* take a closer look at our data,
+* we explain how to train linear regression,
+* we define metrics that are used to evaluate the model,
+* then discuss why we need split data.

 ## Diabetes dataset